uri-tech/nimble-opti-adapter/cronjob/README.md

 ### `AuditIngressResources`
 This function is the heart of our watcher. 💓 It's like a diligent detective, scanning through all Ingress resources in the cluster.
 For each Ingress:

-1. If the Ingress is labeled with `"nimble.opti.adapter/enabled:true"` and contains the ACME challenge, it initiates the certificate renewal process.
+- **ACME Challenge Presence**: If the Ingress is associated with an ACME challenge, the function initiates the certificate renewal process.

-2. If not, it calculates the time remaining for the certificate's renewal.
-If the certificate is nearing its expiration:
+- **Absence of ACME Challenge**: In cases where there's no ACME challenge:
+  - The function calculates the remaining validity duration of the certificate.
+  - Based on the remaining time and user permissions:
-   - For users with admin permissions (`ADMIN_USER_PERMISSION: "true"`), it deletes the associated Ingress secret.
+    - **Administrator Access** (`ADMIN_USER_PERMISSION: "true"`): The function deletes the corresponding Ingress secret, facilitating the generation of a new one.
-   - For other users (`ADMIN_USER_PERMISSION: "false"`), it changes the secret's name to prompt the cert-manager to create a new certificate.
+    - **Standard User Access** (`ADMIN_USER_PERMISSION: "false"`): The function modifies the name of the secret, prompting the cert-manager to produce a new certificate.

-After all the checks and actions, it logs the number of Ingress resources it audited.
+**Summary**: At the conclusion of its operations, `AuditIngressResources` logs the total count of audited Ingress resources, ensuring comprehensive oversight and management.

 ### `startCertificateRenewalAudit`
 This function is the certificate's guardian. 🛡️ When an Ingress contains the `.well-known/acme-challenge`, this function steps in to renew the certificate.
 It: